Calculate (personalised) thresholds based on CIPs.

 Value

 Tibble with (personlised) thresholds for each family member (lower & upper), the calculated cumulative incidence proportion for each individual (K_i), and population prevalence within an individuals CIP strata (K_pop; max value in stratum).
-The threshold and other potentially relevant information can be added to the family graphs with familywise_attach_attributes
+The threshold and other potentially relevant information can be added to the family graphs with familywise_attach_attributes.

 Examples